sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_system.md

 *System Menu Options serial menu*

 The device can be in Rover, Base, or WiFi Config mode.
-The select mode will be entered once the user exits the menu system.
+The selected mode will be entered once the user exits the menu system.

 * **B, R, W, or S** - Change the mode the device is in.

     * **R**over - This is the default mode.
 The device transmits its NMEA and other messages (if enabled) over Bluetooth.
 It can receive corrections over Bluetooth (or other transport methods such as NTRIP Client) to achieve RTK Fix.
     * **B**ase - The device will reconfigure for base mode.
 It will begin transmitting corrections over Bluetooth, WiFi (NTRIP Server, TCP, etc), or other (ESP-Now, external radio if compatible, etc).
     * **W**iFi Config - The device will shut down GNSS operations and begin broadcasting as a WiFi Access Point (or will attempt to connect to local WiFi).
 Once started, the device can be connected to over WiFi for configuration.
-    * **S**hut Down - If available, the device will immediately shut down.
+    * **S**hut Down - If supported, the device will immediately shut down.

 ## Settings